Residence-based social security

 Report on creating an integration system for those who have been granted asylum

 The report was began in autumn 2015, and a preliminary study that was part of it was completed in November 2015.
 The preliminary study was prepared by the Ministry of Employment and the Economy, the Ministry of Justice, the Ministry for Foreign Affairs, the Ministry of Finance, the Ministry of the Interior and the Ministry of Social Affairs and Health.
 The study was used as a starting point for drafting a government bill amending the Unemployment Security Act and the Act on the Promotion of Immigrant Integration in keeping with the government policies.
 The government proposal on these issues was submitted to Parliament 29.9.2016.
+The Government has cancelled the proposal of the intergration system for those who have been granted asylum 24 November 2016.

 - Publication: Selvitys Suomen asumisperusteisen sosiaaliturvan ja EU-lainsäädännön vaatimusten yhteensovittamisesta